afcarl/keras-datasets/.github/PULL_REQUEST_TEMPLATE.md

 <!-- ============================================================================================================
-Thanks for contributing to _FeedCrunch_!
+Thanks for contributing to _Keras-Datasets_!
 We really appreciate your help !
 Before you submit your pull request, please make sure to check the following boxes by putting an x in the [ ]
 ============================================================================================================= -->